timothysanders/cs-034-lab-12/README.md

   - Initiate the concrete implementation of class Set
   - Review and edit the design documentation
   - Add docstrings comments
-  - Review and debug the concrete implementatioin
+  - Review and debug the concrete implementation

 - Megan Ng:
   - Participate in the development and the reconstruction of UML/CRC & DATA FLOW